Subtleties in the pseudomodes formalism: Few-Mode Fitting

 We can formally express this Inversion Problem as follows.
 For this section we will suppress the indices $i,j$ and consider the case where each bath only couples to one system site; we will also suppress the bath index $\alpha$ since each bath is fit independently.
 Given a fit consisting of a set of $\kappa_k,\varepsilon_k,\gamma_k$, our goal is to construct $W$ and $\zeta$.
 Now,

-where $M$ is a diagonal matrix whose entries are the eigenvalues of $W$ obtained from the Prony's method fit.
+where $M$ is a diagonal matrix whose entries are the eigenvalues of $W$ obtained from fitting the memory kernel.
 While the eigenvalues of $W$ are specified, $S$ is not.
 Note that if we transform $W$ by some unitary transformation, then as long as we transform $\zeta$ by the same unitary we will obtain the same effective memory kernel~\eqref{eqn:Xeff_diagonalizable}:

 We must then choose the elements of the matrix $S$ and vector $\zeta$ to get the right amplitudes $\kappa$ according to~\eqref{eqn:kappa}.

 We can rewrite the equation for the $\kappa_k$ in a more useful form as: